Cheapest car insurance in New Jersey for a bad driving record

 Cheapest car insurance in New Jersey with bad credit

-The cheapest New Jersey insurer for bad credit is NJM, with rates averaging $2,259 or $188.
-The good news is that drivers with bad credit can still get affordable auto insurance.
+Based on our research, NJM is the cheapest car insurance company for drivers with poor credit, averaging $2,259 or $188.
+Fortunately, drivers with bad credit can still find affordable auto insurance.

 Your credit score may not be related to your driving skills, but it can affect your car insurance rates and put you in a higher-risk category.
 From an insurer's perspective, higher risk means an increased chance of filing a claimAn insurance claim is a request you make to your insurance company for coverage after your car is damaged or you have an accident.
 You can file a claim online, by phone, or in writing., and statistics show that drivers with lower credit scores are in this category.